Teradata/product-help/UseCases/ManufacturingDefects/README.md

 FROM test_reports
 ```

-Put a user friendly view on top of the foreign table to shred the files and make the test report data easier to access:
+Put a user-friendly view on top of the foreign table to shred the files and make the test report data easier to access:

 ```sql